OIDC with Azure

 Known limitations

-Azure federated identity credentials are scoped by the OIDC token's subject claim, which Buildkite Pipelines sets to the pipeline UUID.
-This creates the following constraints around access control and trust.

 Azure federated identity credentials require an exact match on the OIDC token's subject claim.
-Buildkite Pipelines sets this to the pipeline UUID, so the trust operates at the pipeline level only.
+This creates constraints around access control and trust, regardless of which subject claim you use.

+Azure's federated identity credentials match on the sub claim only.
 You can't restrict Azure access by branch, build source, or other build context.

 Untrusted builds can authenticate to Azure